The Document Foundation

 Is able to assist L1 support personnel in solving basic technical problems and investigating more complex issues by looking for known solutions to them, or by indentifying a new solution.
 If a problem is new or a solution cannot be determined, is responsible for raising this issue to L3 support.
 Within a migration project, is able to develop macros and/or templates reproducing those developed for Microsoft Office, in order to provide LibreOffice users the same functionalities they were used to.

 Technical support specialists in this group handle complex functional problems.

-Certification for Support Professionals will be launched not earlier than late 2015.
+Certification for Support Professionals will be available at a later stage.